-During his teaching career, he has taught in a wide range of contexts but specialises in teaching English for Academic Purposes (EAP), Exam Preparation (FCE, CAE, CPE, IELTS), and Business English.
-Prior to working at EDC, Peter worked in Germany, France, Latvia, Ireland, the UK, Australia, and had three spells in Spain before moving to British Council Tokyo in 2012, where he held positions including ICT Coordinator and University & Corporate Course Coordinator.
+His main area of teaching expertise is in English for Academic Purposes and exam preparation courses (e.g. FCE, CAE, CPE, IELTS).
+Prior to working at ICU, Peter worked in Germany, France, Latvia, Ireland, the UK, Australia, and had three spells in Spain before moving to British Council Tokyo in 2012, where he held positions as ICT Coordinator and University & Corporate Course Coordinator.
 He then became Program Manager of the Center for English Discussion Class at Rikkyo University, responsible for supervising and supporting teachers, planning and delivering teacher training, evaluating and writing the course textbook, and designing and implementing assessment methods.

 Peter is committed to equality in ELT and is a male ally for Equality in ELT in Japan as well as a supporter of initiatives to eliminate native-speakerism from our industry.
 In teaching, Peter is most passionate about teacher development, reflective practice, and – as a member of The C Group – teacher creativity.
 His interests in creativity are particularly focused on teacher improvisation – “the dark side of teaching” (Underhill & Maley, 2015) – and our ability to respond to emergent factors in the classroom and think on our feet.
 In his free time, Peter enjoys writing bios in the third person, reading, playing futsal, playing pool, and exploring lesser known parts of Tokyo.